Everybody loves the Aeropress.

 But if there’s one common complaint about the brewer it’s this:“If only it could make more than JUST one single cup at a time” 😔

-The Aeropress was envisioned as a single-serve coffee maker, but Alan Adler, the inventor, always was a big proponent of using the bypass technique to increase serving size.
+The Aeropress was envisioned as a single-serve coffee maker, but Alan Adler, the inventor, always was a big proponent of using the bypass technique to make multiple cups at the same time.

 Bypassing simply means brewing a stronger cup coffee and then diluting by adding hot water.
-It’s the same principle as when making an Americano.
+It’s the same principle used when making an Americano.

-This technique has been prevalent among the winners of the Aeropress World Championship.
+Bypassing has also been used frequently among the winners of the Aeropress World Championship.

 However, I was never a big fan of it.